disruptiveplanets/AIME/code/density/readme.md

 The lumpy model finally worked.
 I also wrote the other density models into the appendix.

 However, the lumpy model needs really low division to get a good redchi.
 Changed this.

+## June 27

+Redoing all the finite element stuff because it was 9 dof.

+Working on reparameterizing lumpy so that uniform is nondegenerate.